org-trello/org-trello/README.md

 [<img src="https://i1.ytimg.com/vi/1UYYXjCwshs/0.jpg" />](http://youtu.be/2OlmPMwtCAs)

+### Assign oneself to the card

+TODO

 # Contributions

-- Pull Requests welcome (cf. [todo](./TODO.org) - better read in an emacs org-mode buffer than on GitHub)
+- Pull Requests welcome (cf. [todo](./TODO.org) - use emacs org-mode buffer to read it
 - Appreciate any feedback
 - Open issues if you want something to be done
-- Open issues for bugs too (please describe maximum inputs, version, *Messages* buffer, stacktrace, etc...)
+- Open issues for bugs too (please describe maximum inputs, emacs version, org-trello version, *Messages* buffer, stacktrace, etc...)
 - [What has been done and remains to be done](./TODO.org)

 # Release notes